LucasBR96/REGEX-TUTORIAL/LESSONS/intro.md

 2. all numerals ( 0 , 1 ...
 9 )
 3. the underscore

-to illustrate better, here is an example: the regex "cat" matches the word **cat** in the sentence "i have a cat and
+To illustrate better, here is an example: the regex "cat" matches the word **cat** in the sentence "i have a cat and a dog"

+Now what makes regex really useful are the special characters.
+In a pattern they represent especial conditions to match, not their literal meaning.

+Let's take the dollar sign character.
+In a pattern, they mean "end of the string". so the pattern "cat$" will only match the second "cat" in the sentence "black cat, white **cat**".

+The special characters are **[]{}()\?!*=+^$** ( The ones I remember at least ).
+In the following lessons each one will be given the proper attention owed.
+Except one..

+You might be wondering: "What if I want to match a literal dollar sign for something like finding all the price tags in text?".
+For that I'll introduce you to the ( probably already known ) **\** ( backslash ) character.
+This is the most special of the charachters, as he flips the status of the character to its right.

+Back the dollar sign character, if want to find all the price tags in a sentence, you'll use "\$" as pattern, matching all dollar signs in the sentence: "the shirt was **$**10 while the shoes were **$**25" It should be noted, however, that the regex only matches the dollar sign, not the following number.

+The backslash works for

 ## CASE 1